SudarshanaSRao/USC_EE-599_Robotics/README.md

 # USC_EE-599_Robotics
-All of my robotics assignments will be posted here
+All of my robotics assignments will be posted here.

 ## ✨This project was voted the second best in the entire cohort✨